parish council

 New Government Planning Policies:

-New requirements have been set out by Government in the updated and published NPPF 2021 (National Planning Policy Framework) and in the new National Model Design Code documents, which sets out that new development needs to reflect local character, as well as protecting and enhancing the environment and mitigate climate change.
+New requirements have been set out by Government in the updated NPPF 2025 (National Planning Policy Framework) and in the new National Model Design Code documents, which sets out that new development needs to reflect local character, as well as protecting and enhancing the environment and mitigate climate change.
 Improvements to biodiversity should also be integrated into design.
-Development, which is not well designed or fails to reflect local character/design is liable to be refused.
+Development, which is not well designed or fails to reflect local character/design may be refused.
 Permission should be refused for major development within the AONB other than in exceptional circumstances.
 An important insertion is the contribution that trees make to the character and quality of the environment.
 For reference www.gov.uk

 Dog Warden: